 Conversion research is often neglected or not well understood, apart from web analytics, so you have huge potential to take advantage of this element of CRO in particular.

 You need to persuade your website visitors to purchase or sign up – don’t just hope they will.
-Therefore you need to use this newer technique of website persuasion, which is one of the 4 main elements of CRO.
+This is why you need to use this newer technique of website persuasion, which is one of the 4 main elements of conversion rate optimization.

 Compelling copywriting plays a huge part in persuasion, particularly headlines, bullet points and CTAs.
 Mention how your website solves pain points and benefits.
 My copywriting guide gives many best practices and techniques to use.